 “We’ve been able to reestablish them in the community,” Houston said.
 “We applied for their VA headstone(s) so that they are finally recognized for that service,” she said.

-Cemetery II had about 7,200 graves.
+Cemetery 2 had about 7,200 graves.
 Several years after the last burial in 1925, Milwaukee County prepared the grounds for construction, destroying about 55 percent of the graves.

 Construction workers used soil from the cemetery for backfill.
 Houston said they’re still finding remains on the grounds today.

-Earlier this year, the Wisconsin State Historical Society gave The Descendent Community disposition of the remains — meaning authority to choose what to do with them.
+Earlier this year, the Wisconsin State Historical Society awarded The Descendant Community disposition of the remains — meaning authority to reintern them according to the community’s proposal.
 The group hopes to bury the remains in three-foot graves at the Forest Home Cemetery, Houston said.

 Houston expected re-burials to start in November.
 But the cost — and who’s responsible for paying — are sticking points.

-As the disturbing entity, Houston said, Froedtert should be responsible for paying for the reburial of the remains.
+As the disturbing entity, Froedtert should be responsible for paying for the reburial of the remains, according to the historical society.

 However, Froedtert and Milwaukee County filed an appeal to the historical society’s decision.
 In the appeal, Froedtert said the reburial will cost between $3.5 and $4 million.